 Immigration Resources

-If you want to become a naturalized citizen of the U.S., you should consult with an immigration attorney.
-Your citizenship application requires a long process likely involving several stages and multiple government agencies.
-As a skilled Hawaii immigration lawyer, KahBo Dye-Chiew can explain the steps involved.
-You will benefit from understanding the process behind your immigration naturalization service.
+If you are a foreign national who wishes to live and work in the United States, you should consult with an immigration attorney.
+Your dream requires a long process likely involving several stages and multiple government agencies.
+As a skilled imigration lawyer, KahBo Dye-Chiew can evaluate your eligibility for immigration benefits in the United States and explain the steps involved.
+You will benefit from understanding the process behind your immigration service.

 The different paths to citizenship are through: